Ada-Developers-Academy/daily-curriculum/topic_resources/javascript/basic-javascript.md

 ```

 If you omit ```var``` you will get a global variable, which can lead
-to all sorts of problems.
-JUST DON'T DO IT!
+to all sorts of problems. __JUST DON'T DO IT!__

 **Note** that each line of JavaScript code ends with the `;`.
-This is optional for the code to work but **not** optional when taking into consideration style guidelines.
+This is optional for the code to work (sometimes, and the rules are inconsistent) but **not** optional when taking into consideration style guidelines.

 ### Types